SSA Online Video Hearings

 Can I type messages during my online video hearing?

-You may type messages during your online video hearing, but currently SSA employees do not have the functionality to respond to your messages.
-Additionally, if you type and share messages during your online video hearing, they are viewable by all participants.
+You may type messages during your online video hearing, but if you type and share messages during your online video hearing, they are viewable by all participants.

 How do I mute my microphone during my online video hearing?